Last Updated on

 Piezo pickups are the least popular type of pickup, so it’s going to be on a very rare occasion that you run into a guitar that has piezo pickups.
 There are crystalline seasons placed on the saddle of an electric guitar and the piezo sensors work by picking up the mechanical vibration, whereas single-coils and humbuckers work by using magnets to convert sound from vibration and converting it to an electrical current.
 Unlike single-coil and humbucker pickups, piezo pickups are sometimes used to activate synthesizer sounds, almost like an electric keyboard, but are most often used on electric guitars to simulate the sound of an acoustic guitar.

 It’s pretty common to find guitars with multiple pickups installed, some guitars with several single-coils, some with several humbuckers, some guitars with a combination of both humbuckers and single-coils.
-These different types of combinations really opens up the tonal range that you can have with your instrument, but the different pickup configurations can be identified with single letter abbreviations.
+These different types of combinations really open up the tonal range that you can have with your instrument, but the different pickup configurations can be identified with single letter abbreviations.
 Single-coil pickups will just be marked as “S” whereas humbucker pickups will be marked with an “H”.
 The identification of the placement for each pickup starts from the neck and moves down towards the bridge, so if you were to find a guitar with an ‘HSS’ configuration, the humbucker would be at the neck of the guitar, while the two single-coil pickups would be found at the middle and bridge positions.

 Where pickups are found on the body of your guitar can greatly impact the tone of your guitar.
 Pickups that are found around the bridge of the guitar will pick up on the treble sounds more than the bass, because the strings near the bridge have the least inclusive motion.
 However, pickups that are located on the neck or on the center of the strings will emphasize midrange and bass tones.

-Guitars that feature several pickups have control that allow the guitarist to individually adjust the pickup, as well as play around with the combinations of two or more pickups at the same time.
+Guitars that feature several pickups have the control that allows the guitarist to individually adjust the pickup, as well as play around with the combinations of two or more pickups at the same time.
 These controls can be found in the form of a blade selector, rotary knobs, or toggle switches, which can also the musician to switch the pickup selections quickly during a live performance.

 Most guitars on the market are produced with passive pickups, but there are some guitars out there that have active pickups.
 Active pickups use batteries to be used as an energy source and use a preamp to help shape the sound that the instrument produces.
 Active electronics can sometimes also use filters and equalization circuits to be used for extra control of the sound.

 There are many different types of hardware that can be installed on an electric guitar, but the quality of the hardware that is installed on an electric guitar has a direct relationship with the pricing of the guitar.
 The better quality hardware that you can install on your instrument, the bigger difference you will notice in your guitar’s versatility and tuning stability.
-The three pieces of hardware that have the biggest influence on your performance and sound of your guitar are:
+The three pieces of hardware that have the biggest influence on your performance and the sound of your guitar are:

 The terms ‘tuning pegs’, ‘tuning machines’, ‘tuners’, and ‘machine heads’ are synonymous, but are all referred to the mechanisms on the headstock of your guitar that hold your instrument’s strings in place.
 Tuning pegs allow musicians to tune their instrument by adjusting the tension on the strings; the stings are held in place on your guitar by being attached to posts, that are attached to knobs, which can be turned to regulate the string tension (which allows the guitar strings to be tuned).